folbricht/routedns/doc/configuration.md

 - `allowlist-format` - The format the allowlist is provided in.
 Only used if `allowlist-source` is not provided.
 Can be `regexp`, `domain`, or `hosts`.
 Defaults to `regexp`.
 - `allowlist-refresh` - Time interval (in seconds) in which external allowlists are reloaded.
 Optional.
 - `allowlist-source` - An array of allowlists, each with `format`, `source`, and optionally `cache-dir` or `allow-failure`.
 - `edns0-ede` - Optional, include an extended error code in the response if it's blocked.
 Only used when the response is blocked, not when it's spoofed.
 The value is a struct with two keys, `code` (number) and `text` (string).
 Possible values for `code` are defined in [rfc8914](https://datatracker.ietf.org/doc/html/rfc8914) while `text` can carry additional information that is displayed by `dig` for example.
-The `text` value is treated as a template that has access to the whole query to allow customizing the response based on data in the query.
-The documentation on the exact syntax can be found [here](https://pkg.go.dev/text/template) and the data available in the template is defined in [dns.Msg](https://pkg.go.dev/github.com/miekg/dns#Msg).
-Simple placeholders in `text` would be `{{ (index .Question 0).Name }}` for the question in the query or `{{ .Id }}` to be replaced with the query ID.
+The `text` value is a template that has access to a number of fields of query to allow customizing the response based on data in the query.
+See [Templates](#templates) for details.
+Simple placeholders in `text` would be `{{ .Question }}` for the question in the query or `{{ .ID }}` to be replaced with the query ID.

 When using the `cache-dir` option on a list that loads rules via HTTP, the results are cached into a file in the given directory.
 The filename is the URL of the source hashed with SHA256 so multiple blocklists can be cached in the same directory.
 If a cached file exists on startup, it is used instead of refreshing the list from the remote location (slowing down startup).